-Explore the best trails in Japan with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in Japan with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Beautiful hike that starts off casual with several miles along Azusa River without much elevation gain.
 After the first half it gets steeper, and the last 1 or 2 miles up to Mt.Yari itself are VERY steep with many switchbacks.
 The trail is well maintained with lots of signage in Japanese and English.